-Nowhere do the differences between Sensing and Intuitive personalities show up as clearly as in how each type prefers to use language.
-Since style of communication is considered one of the most significant of human differences, it’s worth examining how this component of personality affects what we write, the way we write, and how readers respond to our work.
+Nowhere do the differences between Sensing and Intuitive personalities show up as clearly as in how each prefers to use language.
+Since style of communication is considered one of the most significant of human differences, it’s worth examining how this component of personality affects the way we write, and to learn how to write according to your personality type.

 “Every secret of a writer’s soul, every experience of his life, every quality of his mind, is written large in his works.”